-Imagine the following situation: nothing is ever the efficient cause of anything.
+Here's one: nothing ever causes anything.
 If nothing ever caused anything, then the premises of our argument would be true, since nothing would ever be the efficient cause of anything, including itself, and there would be no infinite causal chains, since there would be no causal chains of any sort.
 But the conclusion would be false: there would be no causes, so there would be no first cause.
 Hence our argument is invalid.